 SAT FI= (500x HSGPA) + 1.06 x (SAT Evidence-Based Reading and Writing + SAT Math) – 74

 ACT FI= (500 x HSGPA) + (ACT composite x 42) + 88

 Note: Admission requirements may vary from year to year, and the requirements mentioned here are the minimum values and do not guarantee admission to Georgia State or a scholarship.

-The Assistant Vice President for Undergraduate Admissions and the Vice President for Enrollment Management and Student Success and Vice Provost are the President’s designees for purposes of hearing Undergraduate Admissions Appeals.
+The assistant vice president for Undergraduate Admissions, the vice president for Enrollment Management & Student Success and the vice provost are the president’s designees for purposes of hearing Undergraduate Admissions appeals.

-- Has earned higher test scores or raised his/her GPA and wishes to be re-evaluated through submission of updated documents.
+- The student has earned higher test scores or raised their GPA and wishes to be reevaluated through submission of updated documents.

-- A denied applicant has compelling reasons explaining why his/her academic record or test scores do not meet the standards.
+- The denied applicant has compelling reasons explaining why their academic record or test scores do not meet the standards.

 - Official Appeal forms [PDF format]

 - Letter of Appeal explaining circumstances and reasons for reconsideration

 - Supporting documents (new test scores, updated transcripts, doctors’ notes, medical records, death certificate, recommendations, resumes, explanation of academic rigor, etc.)